chiranjeevipippalla/QuickFruit/README.md

 In this project I have built an android app on top of google's doodle data set - QuickDraw.

+Download the app from the following link <a href="https://github.com/chiranjeevipippalla/QuickFruit/blob/master/app-debug.apk">QuickFruit App</a> and share your results @ pippalla.chiranjeevi@gmail.com

 Draw any one of the following fruits (Apple, Banana, Grapes, Pineapple) on the app's palette and the app will predict what fruit it could be.

 References: